zero-day-labs/riscv-iommu-demo/README.md

 ## Copying the image to an SD card

-After building the corresponding demo, you have to copy the output binary file to an SD card in order to run the demo in the *Genesys2* board
+After building the corresponding demo, you have to copy the output binary file to an SD card in order to run the demo on the *Genesys2* board

 1. Insert an SD card into your computer and ***carefully*** identify the dev file associated to your SD Card (e.g., /dev/sda, /dev/mmcblk).
 ```bash